-- Providing smaller group teaching and 1:1 support in English and Maths - Supporting children in developing their emotional resilience - Increasing the wider opportunities that Disadvantaged children receive to enable them to fully participate in all aspects of school life. - Reviewing, evaluating and monitoring all groups and interventions carefully across the whole year - Leaders at all levels, including governors, continuing to pursue excellence and drive improvement, through the rigorous implementation of the school development plan, underpinned by a robust cycle of monitoring and evaluation. - Making full use of FFT and Insight Tracker to ensure robust measures are in place for tracking pupils
+- Providing smaller group teaching and 1:1 support in English and Maths - Supporting children in developing their emotional resilience and embedding the new wellbeing and resiliency graduated response (updated September 2020) - Increasing the wider opportunities that Disadvantaged children receive to enable them to fully participate in all aspects of school life. - Reviewing, evaluating and monitoring all groups and interventions carefully across the whole year - Leaders at all levels, including governors, continuing to pursue excellence and drive improvement, through the rigorous implementation of the school development plan, underpinned by a robust cycle of monitoring and evaluation. - Making full use of FFT and Insight Tracker to ensure robust measures are in place for tracking pupils - Ensuring access for all to quality blended learning in the event of the need for self-isolation or lockdown (added September 2020)